ginaomo/LITA-_Capstone_Project_SalesData/README.md

 ## Project Overview
 ---
 This project is geared towards analyzing  the sales performance of a company by exploring sales data to uncover insights such as top-selling products, regional performance, and monthly sales trends.
 The primary objective is to create an interactive Power BI dashboard that highlights key findings, enabling data-driven decision-making to improve sales strategies.
-The project involves data exploration, preparation, and analysis using Excel and SQL, with final visualizations in Power BI- Excel Microsoft Excel[Download Here](https://www.microsoft.com)
+The project involves data exploration, preparation, and analysis using Excel and SQL, with final visualizations in Power BI

+## Data Sources:

-## Tools used:
+## Tools Used:
+- Excel Microsoft Excel[Download Here](https://www.microsoft.com
       - For initial data exploration,
       - creating pivot tables,
         and calculating summary statistics using Average and